Tom Bruce (swimmer): 1972 Munich Olympics

 Bruce represented the United States at the 1972 Summer Olympics in Munich, Germany.
 At Munich, he won a silver medal in the men's 100-meter breaststroke with a time of 1:05.43.
 At the eighty-five meter mark, with the race nearing completion, Bruce seemed to have won the race, but Nobutaka Taguchi of Japan quickly accelerated, passing Bruce to capture the gold medal with a world record time of 1:04.94.
-Bruce managed second place with American John Hencken winning bronze in a time of 1:05.61.
+In a close finish, Bruce managed second place in 1:05.43, with American John Hencken winning bronze in a time of 1:05.61, followed by American Mark Chatfield.

 Bruce earned a gold medal swimming the breaststroke leg for the winning U.S. team in the men's 4×100-meter medley relay.
 Bruce, together with his relay teammates Mike Stamm (backstroke), Mark Spitz (butterfly) and Jerry Heidenreich (freestyle), set a new world record of 3:48.16.

+Later life

 He married his wife Marilee around 1987.

 He died on April 9, 2020, at the age of 67 in Royal Oaks, California after a battle with cancer.
-Before retirement, he worked as a director of hospital facilities.
+Before retirement, he worked as a director of hospital facilities, largely at Hazel Hawkins Memorial Hospital in Hollister, California.
 He was survived by his wife Marilee, son Cameron, daughter Lanie, brother Phil, a large loyal group of family, friends, and his dog Buster.